DevExpress/testcafe-react-selectors/README.md

 ### Obtaining component's props and state

-As an alternative to [testcafe snapshot properties](http://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/dom-node-state.html), you can obtain `state` or `props` of a ReactJS component.
+As an alternative to [testcafe snapshot properties](http://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/dom-node-state.html), you can obtain `state`, `props` or `key` of a ReactJS component.

-To obtain component properties and state, use the React selector's `.getReact()` method.
+To obtain component's properties, state and key, use the React selector's `.getReact()` method.

 The `.getReact()` method returns a [client function](https://devexpress.github.io/testcafe/documentation/test-api/obtaining-data-from-the-client.html).
-This function resolves to an object that contains component's properties (excluding properties of its `children`) and state.
+This function resolves to an object that contains component's properties (excluding properties of its `children`), state and key.

 ```js
 const reactComponent      = ReactSelector('MyComponent');